 For the water turns to ice as hard as rock,

-and the surface of the water freezes” (Job 38:28-30)
+and the surface of the water freezes” (Job 38:28-30).

-Notice here how the Lord refers to Himself, as “the mother of ice.”
+Notice here how the Lord refers to Himself as “the mother of ice.”

 “O Jerusalem, Jerusalem, the city that kills the prophets and stones God’s messengers!
 How often I have wanted to gather your children together as a hen protects her chicks beneath her wings, but you wouldn’t let me.
 And now, look, your house is abandoned and desolate.
 For I tell you this, you will never see me again until you say, ‘Blessings on the one who comes in the name of the Lord!’”
 (Matthew 23:37).

-There is nothing but hostility between God and demons (angels who rebelled against Love and became corrupted), as demons will try everything to destroy us, whether that comes in the form of spiritual attacks or temptation or physical harm.
+There is nothing but hostility between God and demons (angels who rebelled against Love and became corrupted), as demons will try everything to destroy us, whether that comes in the form of spiritual attacks, or temptation, or physical harm.
 To put it bluntly, demons will do everything in their power to separate us, and to make us curse God, so that we too will be fallen with them, relegated to the same suffering, making themselves equal to us, which is not what is ordained by God.
-For “God has called us to live holy lives, not impure lives” (1 Thessalosians 4:7).
-God called has called us not for our own selves, but for all of us, and if we are not willing to Love, then we are not worthy of being in the presence of God.
+For “God has called us to live holy lives, not impure lives” (1 Thessalonians 4:7).
+As such, we cannot have an unclean spirit, which is what demons possess.
+We must be clean, and we must be Holy, which means we must obey the Voice of Christ, in order to do the Will of God.
+And God has not called us for our own selves, but has called us to serve everyone.
+If we are not willing to Love, then we are not worthy of being in the Presence of God.

 The Mark of the Beast

 “Then I saw another beast come up out of the earth.
 He had two horns like those of a lamb, but he spoke with the voice of a dragon.
 He exercised all the authority of the first beast.
 And he required all the earth and its people to worship the first beast, whose fatal wound had been healed.
 He did astounding miracles, even making fire flash down to earth from the sky while everyone was watching.
-And with all the miracles he was allowed to perform on behalf of the first beast, he deceived all the people who belong to this world.
+And with all the miracles he was allowed to perform on the behalf of the first beast, he deceived all the people who belong to this world.
 He ordered the people to make a great statue of the first beast, who was fatally wounded and then came back to life.
 He was then permitted to give life to this statue so that it could speak.
 Then the statue of the beast commanded that anyone refusing to worship it must die.

 He required everyone—small and great, rich and poor, free and slave—to be given a mark on the right hand or on the forehead.
 And no one could buy or sell anything without that mark, which was either the name of the beast or the number representing his name.
 Wisdom is needed here.
 Let the one with understanding solve the meaning of the number of the beast, for it is the number of a man.
-His number is 666″ (Revelation 13:11-18).
+His number is 666” (Revelation 13:11-18).

 “Then I saw the Lamb standing on Mount Zion, and with him were 144,000 who had his name and his Father’s name written on their foreheads.
 And I heard a sound from heaven like the roar of mighty ocean waves or the rolling of loud thunder.
 It was like the sound of many harpists playing together.

 This great choir sang a wonderful new song in front of the throne of God and before the four living beings and the twenty-four elders.
 No one could learn this song except the 144,000 who had been redeemed form the earth.
 They have kept themselves as pure as virgins, following the Lamb wherever he goes.
 They have been purchased from among the people on the earth as a special offering to God and to the Lamb.
 They have told no lies; they are without blame” (Revelation 14:1-5).

-satan despises people like this.
+Satan despises people like this.
 He especially despises Jesus.
-It can be seen in what he tells Jesus to do while he is tempting Him. satan tells Jesus, “If you are the Son of God, jump off!
-For the Scriptures say,
+It can be seen in what he tells Jesus to do while he is tempting Him.
+Satan tells Jesus,

-‘He will order his angels to protect you.
+‘He will order his angels to protect you

-And they will hold you up with their hands
+and they will hold you up with their hands

-so you won’t even hurt your foot on a stone.”
-(Matthew 4:6).
+so you won’t even hurt your foot on a stone” (Matthew 4:6).